A large exotic stole inspired by colorful Indian embroideries and filigree patterns.

 Gauge: approximately 25sts and 28 rows = 4 inches/10cm in stranded pattern

 Techniques include back and forth stranding, intarsia and lace knitting on RS and WS rows, with 3 or 4 colors in each row.

 The main chart is quite wide and is divided over two landscape pages.

 The pdf includes charts, short written instructions and notes, and a photo tutorial on splicing yarn ends.

-The pdf also includes three variations of the pattern, which each require only half quantities of the 16 MC shades.
+The pdf also includes three variations of the pattern, which each require only half quantities of the MC.

-The left hand side of the image above shows some changes that I made before deciding on the final version
+The left hand side of the image above shows some changes that were made before deciding on the final version

 of the chart.
 The pdf includes an extra chart with an alternative stranded pattern.